-At that point, you can rebook the same attraction at a different time, or book a different attraction.
+Modifications include rebooking the same attraction at a different time, changing the guests on the reservation, or booking a different attraction.
 This must all be done on the My Disney Experience app.

 Is Disney Genie Plus Refundable?

-One Day Purchase – In this case, according to the Disney Genie terms and conditions, all sales of Genie+ are non-refundable.
-If you buy it in the morning and then decide later you don’t want to use it after all, you will not be given a refund.
+According to the Disney Genie terms and conditions, all sales of Genie+ are non-refundable.
+If you buy it in the morning and then decide later you don’t want to use it afterall, you will not be given a refund.

 What if One of My Ride Selections for Genie+ Breaks Down?